NBC Part 9 Illustrated overview

 NBC Part 9 Illustrated FAQ

 Part 9 of the National Building Code of Canada (NBC) 2020 covers Housing and Small Buildings.
-It applies to residential buildings and other small buildings up to three storeys in building height, with requirements for structure, enclosure, fire protection, means of egress, and building services for those building types.
-Buildings exceeding three storeys or 600 m² per storey fall under Part 3 instead.
+It applies to residential buildings and other small buildings up to three storeys in building height, with requirements for structure, enclosure, fire protection, means of egress, and building services.
+Buildings exceeding three storeys or 600 m² in building area fall outside Part 9 and, for most occupancies, are designed under Part 3 instead, which has more stringent requirements across the board.

 The NBC 2020 code presents requirements as text-based clauses, tables, and footnotes.
 Part 9 Illustrated adds drawings and section details showing how those requirements apply in real construction.
 For ExAC candidates who learn visually, the illustrated format makes it easier to internalize how specific dimensions and ratings translate to building details before exam day.